Camp Lejeune Water Contamination Heart Disease

 The U.S. Department of Veterans Affairs (VA) identified a list of fifteen water contamination diseases associated with Camp Lejeune.
 Heart disease is currently not in this list; however, the VA is working with the Agency for Toxic Substances and Disease Registry to evaluate scientific evidence and uncover other diseases and conditions that may have resulted from the contamination.

-Given the influence of VOCs on heart health, it is possible that heart disease will be added to the list of conditions covered by the VA.
+Given the influence of VOCs on heart health, heart disease may be added to the list of conditions covered by the VA.

 What Other Illnesses Are Associated With the Camp Lejeune Water Contamination?

-The healthcare costs for illnesses associated with the Camp Lejeune water contamination that are covered by the VA include:
+The healthcare costs for illnesses associated with the Camp Lejeune water contamination that the VA covers include:

 • Esophageal cancer